-Once on site, lifts were used to board up the windows.
+Target Solutions mobilized, and once on site, lifts were used to board up the windows.
 Extraction crews dried water damage from roof leaks and water intrusion around broken windows.
 Temporary repairs were made to the roof system.
 Affected floors were cleaned and sanitized in compliance with hospital safety standards.
-The immediate damage remediation was complete by sundown, just hours after the storm hit.
 Target collaborated with the insurance adjuster to define the scope of work quickly and expedite the commencement of work well ahead of a normal timetable.
 This limited the interruption of normal operations at the hospital during the COVID-19 pandemic.